zhaofangyuan98/SDMBench/Docker/README.md

 sudo docker run -p 8888:8888 <username>/<custom_image_name>:latest
 ```

-If the Docker configuration is GPU version and the user wishes to utilize GPU, they should execute the following command:
+If user's device configuration is based on nvidia/cuda:11.7.1 and ubuntu18.04, and the user wishes to utilize GPU, they should execute the following command:

 eg. sudo docker run --gpus all -p 8888:8888 sdmbench/stagate_gpu:latest